Defining roles and responsibilities in project management

-- Corporate management level refers to the project’s sponsors, whose primary involvement will be defining the project’s mandate, defining project level tolerances and ensuring that the project delivers value for money.
+Corporate management level refers to the project’s sponsors defining project level tolerances and ensuring that the project delivers value for money.

 The project board (sometimes referred to as a steering committee) can be seen as the executive and will comprise key decision-makers.
 It is the job of the board to provide the necessary resources and funding to the PM and his/her team.

 The project manager is responsible for the day-to-day management of the project and is responsible for liaising and reporting back progress to the project board.
 Because this role is so pivotal and dependent on management skills, it can’t be merged with other roles and exists on a hierarchical level of its own.
 Dedicated project management professionals are sometimes preferred, but not always needed.

 The project team are responsible for executing and delivering the project within agreed time, cost and quality tolerances.
 Team member’s roles will vary depending on project scope and size.
 These could include various support roles with administrative and data compiling duties, as well as asset management.

-The importance of hierarchy is largely an operational consideration in the execution of a project, in that it creates clear boundaries between roles.
+The importance of hierarchy is largely a working consideration in the execution of a project, in that it creates clear boundaries between roles.
 At a deeper level, PRINCE2 has a clearly defined responsibilities tables with each product (outcome) broken down by where any given producer, approver or reviewer sits in the hierarchy.

 Another core aspect of role definition in the project management processes are stakeholder roles.
 These stakeholder roles are defined by their interest in the project and its products and are as follows:

 Business sponsors: Individuals who make sure the project delivers value for money.

-- Users: The beneficiaries of the product that the project has been setup to deliver.
+Users: The recipient of the product that the project has been setup to deliver.

 Suppliers: Those supplying the resources or skills in order for the project to deliver.